MeghnaRShrivastava/MeghnaRShrivastava.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/UIUC_3.jpg"
+  image: "/images/meghna_3.jpg"
 ---

-I am a Data Scientist
+I'm currently working as a Machine Learning Engineer with AGCO Corporation.